BitRespond/docs/whatsapp-sdk/chat.md

 ## Last Message

-Most of the time chats contain last message if not then you load load last message
+Most of the time chats contain last message if not then you load last message

 ```js
 if (!chat.lastMessage) {